brianjohnson21/CryptoMarket/README.md

     func transform(input: Input) -> Output
 }
 ```
-The ViewModel perform transformation of the user `Input` to the `Output`
+The ViewModel perform transformation of the user `Input` to the `Output`, this feature is from the [Clean Architecture](https://github.com/sergdort/CleanArchitectureRxSwift)

 ### ⚙️ Contributing